data-forge-notebook/data-forge-notebook/shells/electron/README.md

 ## Run a local build from the dev evaluation engine

-Set the environment variable to the installed path:
+Set the environment variable to the path for the evaluation engine project:

 ```bash
 set DEV_EVAL_ENGINE_DIR=c:\projects\data-forge-notebook\editor-core\shells\evaluation-engine